stateos/IntrOS/README.md

 - spin locks
 - once flags
 - events
-- signals (auto clearing, protected)
+- signals with protection mask
 - flags (any, all)
 - barriers
 - semaphores